akurzela/quicksightpublicembed/README.md

 ## AWS Workshop Portal

-If you are on **WebDevConf** we will provide you with accounts from Event Engine.
+If you are on **WebDevCon** we will provide you with accounts from Event Engine.
 In this case, please connect to the portal by clicking the following link or browsing to https://dashboard.eventengine.run/.
 You will need the Participant Hash the presenters are going to send you on Slack and your email address and password to login as an **employee**.

 ## Step 0: Create your Cloud9 environment and your Amazon Quicksight dashboard